LearnArtificial Intelligence

 Launched as a "Low Key Research Preview" in Nov 2022, it became the fastest-growing consumer app ever (100M users in 2 months). - It had zero marketing budget. - It grew purely on "Wow" factor. **The Developer Platform** By releasing the API, OpenAI let thousands of startups build the UI while they provided the "Brain."
 This created a moat where OpenAI benefits no matter which AI app wins.

-From Preview to ~900 Million Users By February 2026, ChatGPT had roughly 900 million weekly active users, up from 800 million the previous October.
+From Preview to 1 Billion Monthly Users By February 27, 2026, ChatGPT had a confirmed 900 million weekly active users, up from 800 million the previous October — and OpenAI itself said it was "on pace to cross 1 billion weekly active users before the end of 2026," framing that figure explicitly as a projection, not an achieved number.
+What did become fact was a looser, different metric: by May/June 2026, Sensor Tower data (via Reuters and CNBC) confirmed ChatGPT had reached 1 billion global monthly active app users — the fastest app in history to reach that mark, overtaking the early growth curves of Google Maps, TikTok, Instagram, and YouTube.
 That scale turned a research demo into a genuine consumer platform — and into leverage.
-Each new model launch reaches close to a billion people on day one, something no rival can match.
+Each new model launch reaches hundreds of millions of people on day one, something no rival can match.
 The revenue followed the usage: OpenAI crossed a ~$20B annualized run rate in 2025 and topped ~$25B by early 2026, split between ChatGPT subscriptions, API usage, and a fast-growing enterprise business.

 Money Chasing Compute Growth like that is not free.
-OpenAI's valuation marched from $300B (SoftBank-led, March 2025) to $500B (a secondary sale in October 2025) to roughly $852B after a record $122B round in 2026, backed by Amazon, Nvidia, and SoftBank.
+OpenAI's valuation marched from $300B (SoftBank-led, March 2025) to $500B (a secondary sale in October 2025) to roughly $852B after a record $122B round that closed March 31, 2026, backed by Amazon ($50B), Nvidia and SoftBank ($30B each), plus Microsoft, a16z, MGX, TPG, and others.
 Almost all of that capital exists to do one thing: secure the GPUs and power needed to keep training and serving frontier models.
+By June 2026, OpenAI had confirmed a confidential S-1 filing with the SEC, positioning for a possible IPO as early as September 2026 — CFO Sarah Friar noted a public listing at the current valuation would already rank among the 15 largest companies in the S&P 500.

 Competitors